-- 1. The student activity fund clerk must assure all bills are paid and cash on hand is receipted and deposited. - 2.
-Petty Cash or change funds should be deposited and closed out. - 3.
+- 1. The student activity fund clerk must assure all bills are paid and cash on hand is receipted and deposited.
+All receipts must be turned in for posting. - 2.
+Petty cash or change funds should be deposited and closed out. - 3.
 All documents should be filed and organized. - 4.
 Follow any special instructions received from the Business Office or Internal Auditor.